numba/numba/docs/source/extending/overloading-guide.rst

   documented (e.g. a function which the NumPy docs say requires a float or int input might also 'work' if given a bool or complex input).

-* When writing tests for exceptions, for example, when adding tests to ``numba/tests/test_np_functions.py`` you may encounter the following error
+* When writing tests for exceptions, for example if adding tests to ``numba/tests/test_np_functions.py``, you may encounter the following error
   message:

   .. code:: pycon